k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 The above configuration defines the following rules:

 * The only schema to be included in the Discovery Job on the AdventureWorks data platform is Sales.
-All other schemas should be ignored.
-Moreover, the job will ignore all tables of the Sales schema that start with 'Current'.
 * The tables APEXCLASS, APEXLOG and ASSETHISTORY should be excluded from the Discovery Job on the SF_DB data platform.

 ### Plugin Threshold